Honda confirms Swindon car plant closure

 160,000Honda Civic cars built annually at the plant

-90%of production exported to the EU and US
+90%of production sold to the UK, Europe and US

 1989start of industrial operations